Scenographer

-A scenographer or scenic designer, also production designer, is a person who develops the appearance of a stage design, a TV or movie set, a gaming environment, a trade fair exhibition design or a museum experience exhibition design.
-The term originated in theater.
-A scenographer works together with the theater director to make the message come through in the best way they think possible, the director having the leading role and responsibility particularly for dramatic aspects - such as casting, acting, and direction - and the scenographer primarily responsible for the visual aspects or "look" of the production - which often includes scenery or sets, lighting, and costumes, and may include projections or other aspects.
+A scenographer (scenic designer or production designer) is a person who develops the physical appearance of a stage design, TV or movie set, gaming environment, exhibition design, or a museum experience design.

+A scenographer works together with the theatre director to bring the conceptual vision of the artistic piece to life, the director most often having the leading role and responsibility particularly for dramatic aspects (such as casting, acting, and direction), and the scenographer primarily responsible for the visual aspects or "look" of the production (which often includes scenery or sets, lighting, costumes, sound, projections, and other design elements).

+The term scenography is of Greek origin (skēnē, meaning 'stage or scene building'; grapho, meaning 'to describe') originally detailed within Aristotle's Poetics as 'skenographia'.

-While a common role in theatrical production teams in most countries, the position of scenographer is very uncommon in the United States, where this task is generally parcelled out among several people, principally the scenic or set designer who generally spearheads the visual aspects of the production.
-The production's design team often includes a production team that includes a director, scenic or set designer, lighting designer, costume designer, sound designer, dramaturg, stage manager, and production manager.
+Within continental Europe, the term has been closely aligned with the professional practice of scénographie and is synonymous with the English-language term 'theatre design'.
+In North America, roles of a scenographer are typically shared among several people.
+The production's design team often includes a director, scenic or set designer, lighting designer, costume designer, sound designer, dramaturg, stage manager, and production manager.